Nao8528/HSG-Python-project/README.md

-# HSG-Python Project on Corona Datasets
+# HSG-Python Project on SARS-CoV-2 data

 The following project visualizes the past corona data for Switzerland and allows for an up-to-date monitoring of the pandemic in this country.
 This project was written by Yu-Lun and Stephanie Frey from the University of St. Gallen and worked fine